Reviews You Can Rely On

 Our Verdict

-While the Brita Ultramax did do alright in some of our tests, it overall delivered a fairly lackluster score and isn't one of our favorite water filters that we have tested to date.
+While the Brita Ultramax did do alright in some of our tests, it overall delivered a fairly lackluster score and isn't one of our favorite water filters that we've tested.
 It did do well at removing chlorine in our tests but wasn't terribly impressive at removing lead or salt.
 It also can take a long time to filter more water once it runs empty.

 REASONS TO BUY